-- write life and endowment insurance; - write bodily injury insurance covering accident and health risks; - hold majority interests in insurance companies.
+- write accidental injury and health insurance; - write bodily injury insurance covering accident and health risks; - hold majority interests in insurance companies.

-The consolidated financial statements for the year ended 31 December 2020 include the financial statements of the Company and its subsidiaries, as well as the Group's interests in the results and net assets of jointly-controlled entities and associates.
-They were approved by the Board of Directors on 16 February 2021.
+The consolidated financial statements for the year ended 31 December 2021 include the financial statements of the Company and its subsidiaries, as well as the Group's interests in the results and net assets of jointly-controlled entities and associates.
+They were approved by the Board of Directors on 16 February 2022.